-5. Specify a user name for the OpenVMS System.
+5. Specify a user name for the OpenVMS system.
 Although you are using a PC to manage your OpenVMS system, the account name you use to connect to the OpenVMS system must have all privileges (set as default privileges).
-The user name and password will be subject to the same security checks as they would if you were directly logging in to the OpenVMS system.
+The user name and password will be subject to the same security checks as they would if you were logging in directly to the OpenVMS system.